-- 1. Mountable curb is required. - New single family/duplex accesses shall be to a local-residential public or private streets only. - 3.
-Curb return radii are required on arterial and collector streets unless site constraints prevent their use.
+2. New single family/duplex accesses shall be to a local-residential public or private streets only.

+3. Curb return radii are required on arterial and collector streets unless site constraints prevent their use.

 4.5.5 VEHICLE STORAGE

 When a development is located adjacent to a public street, the parking facility must have full internal vehicular circulation and storage.
 Vehicular circulation must be located completely within the property, and vehicles within one portion of the development must have access to all other portions without using the adjacent street system.